-National Institute for Health Research (NIHR) has provided funding to establish 14 Health Protection Research Units (HPRU) to address key public health threats.
-The HPRUs are partnerships between Universities and Public Health England forming multi-disciplinary centres of excellence with a focus on collaborations and knowledge sharing.
+The National Institute for Health Research Unit (NIHR) has provided funding to establish 14 Health Protection Research Units (HPRU) to address key public health threats.
+The HPRUs are partnerships between Universities and the UK Health Security Agency (UKHSA) forming multi-disciplinary centres of excellence with a focus on collaborations and knowledge sharing.

 NIHR Health Protection Research Unit in Healthcare Associated Infections and Antimicrobial Resistance

-We want to create opportunities for individuals to interact, engage and contribute to our research to: Improve its quality and relevance: Ensure our research questions align with the wider public’s priorities: Disseminate findings to everyone who may find them relevant, useful or interesting: Inspire adults and children and promote careers in research and Science, Technology, Engineering, and Mathematics
+We want to create opportunities for individuals to interact, engage, and contribute to our research to: ensure our research questions align with the wider public’s priorities: Disseminate findings to everyone who may find them relevant, useful or interesting: Inspire adults and children and promote careers in research and Science, Technology, Engineering, and Mathematics.

-Our strategy for knowledge mobilisation/policy-maker engagement is based on PHE leaders being best-placed to ensure HPRU studies directly inform PHE needs and results are disseminated beyond academia, including into PHE guidance/outputs
+Our strategy for knowledge mobilisation/policy-maker engagement is based on UKSHA leaders being best-placed to ensure HPRU studies directly inform UKHSA needs and results are disseminated beyond academia, including into UKHSA guidance/outputs